Drizin/DapperQueryBuilder/README.md

 We all love Dapper and how Dapper is a minimalist library.

-This library is a wrapper around Dapper mostly for helping building dynamic SQL queries and commands.
+This library is a tiny wrapper around Dapper to help manual building of dynamic SQL queries and commands.
 It's based on 2 fundamentals:

-## Fundamental 1: String Interpolation instead of manually using DynamicParameters
+## Fundamental 1: Parameters are passed using String Interpolation (but it's safe against SQL injection!)

-By using interpolated strings we can pass parameters to Dapper without having to worry about creating and managing DynamicParameters manually.
-You can build your queries with interpolated strings, and this library will automatically "parametrize" your values.
+By using interpolated strings we can pass parameters directly (embedded in the query) without having to use anonymous objects and worrying about matching the property names with the SQL parameters.
+We can just build our queries with regular string interpolation and this library **will automatically "parametrize" our interpolated objects (sql-injection safe)**.

-(If you just passed an interpolated string to Dapper, you would have to manually sanitize your inputs [against SQL-injection attacks](https://stackoverflow.com/a/7505842/3606250), and on top of that your queries wouldn't benefit from cached execution plan).

-Instead of writing like this:
+With plain Dapper we would write a query like this:

 ```cs
 var products = cn
     .Query<Product>($@"